Delos Greece Travel Guide

 €180 - €425+ per day (mid-range hotel, tavernas, occasional taxi)

-Take time to prepare for common concerns and gather local resources.
+Take time to prepare for common concerns and gather area resources.

 No specific vaccinations are mandatory for entry to Greece for most travelers.
-Routine vaccinations it is advisable to.
+Routine vaccinations it's recommended to.
 Consult your doctor at least 4-6 weeks before heading to verify all your routine vaccinations are current.

 Dial 112 for the European emergency number (police, fire, ambulance).
 Mykonos has a public health center and several private clinics.
 Delos has no medical facilities; emergencies require evacuation by boat to Mykonos.
-Pharmacies are widely available on Mykonos, with many pharmacists speaking English.
+Pharmacies are widely available on Mykonos, featuring a lot of pharmacists speaking English.